-Stage Semester Level Student Actions Faculty Actions A 1 2 semester jury.
-Students will complete a fillable "Performance Certificate Application" PDF form.
+Stage Semester Level Student Actions Faculty Actions А 1 2 Students will complete a fillable "Performance Certificate Application" PDF form.
 Students will forward the form to their applied faculty.
 Studio faculty may nominate students to pursue the PC program.
 Faculty receive the student's "Performance Certificate Application" form.
-They will complete and submit the form to the Music Office Studio faculty begin planning for Stage B with the student 3 В 4 Level 4 PC program at semester jury.
-Music Therapy and Music Industry Studies majors who are approved for the PC program will work with their applied faculty to plan a • •
+They will complete and submit the form to the Music Office Studio faculty begin planning for Stage B with the student 3 В 4 Min @ Level 4 majors who are approved for the PC program will work with their applied faculty Performance examination faculty will recommend or decline the student's PC application Studio faculty update student's PC Application form Studio faculty begin recital planning with approved PC student for Stage C

 C 5 Students will form their PC Recital faculty committee of 3 members.
 Student's applied faculty will serve on the student's PC recital committee Applied faculty will serve on other PC recital committees Upon the successful completion of the student's PC recital, the student's applied faculty will update the student's "Performance Certificate Application" PDF form 6 Music Education students perform a half degree recital.
-Music Education students may combine the degree recital with a PC recital to perform a full recital 7 Music Education students will perform their PC half-recital if the student did not combine their degree recital and PC recital a the previous semester t 8
+Music Education students may combine the degree recital with a PC recital to perform a full recital 7 Music Education students will perform their PC half-recital if the student did not combine their degree recital and PC recital at the previous semester 8